tembo-io/website/docusaurus/docs/tembo-cloud/postgres_users.md

 ---
-sidebar_position: 7
+sidebar_position: 2
 tags:
   - permissions
   - rbac
 ---

-# Postgres Users
+# Managing Users

 This document will guide you through the **two default users and databases** that are part of your PostgreSQL deployment.